 We do have sympathy for the quintet – who all opted for a 4-3-3 formation – but the choice of Jack Rodwell really hasn’t aged well.

-Joe Hart has largely been England’s first-choice goalkeeper post-2010 World Cup until recently, but his Three Lions future is now unclear after being dropped while on loan at West Ham from Manchester City.
+Joe Hart has largely been England’s first-choice goalkeeper post-2010 World Cup until recently but will miss the tournament in Russia after a difficult season on loan at West Ham.

 Winter, Kay and McNulty all stuck with Hart following the 2014 World Cup, while Lipton opted for Jack Butland, who may have already established himself as the No.1 were it not for a couple of untimely injuries.